Dep 9.00am Rtn 5.00pm

 From there it's back up the loch via some more back roads, taking in the typical Highland scenery and wildlife before descending back down to the north end of the Loch at Dores Beach.
 Take another short walk along the pebble beach to reward yourself with a magnificent perspective of the great glen fault that Loch Ness is a part of.

-From here we will make the sort journey across Inverness to the stirring Culloden Battlefield where you will have the choice to include the visitor centre or just wander the battlefield itself.
+From here we will make the sort journey across Inverness, passing Culloden Battlefield.
 Before returning to Inverness, we will visit the 4,000-year-old burial chambers of Clava, where you can soak in the history and atmosphere of these ancient monuments, and of course see for yourself why these ancient monuments inspired Diana Gabaldon's Craig Na Dun in Outlander!